Laredo, Texas: Film and television

-From 1965 to 1967, NBC aired an hour-long Western television series entitled, Laredo, with Philip Carey, William Smith, Peter Brown, and Neville Brand.
-A spin-off of The Virginian, Laredo, with elements of comedy, focuses on Texas Rangers in the border country.
-It is available on DVD.Laredo was also broadcast on weekdays on the Encore Westerns Channel, having filled the time slot previously occupied by double episodes of the ABC/Warner Bros. series, Lawman, which also co-stars Peter Brown.

 The 1983 film Eddie Macon's Run, based on a James McLendon novel, features John Schneider as Eddie Macon, who is wrongly convicted of mostly minor crimes.
 While performing at a prison rodeo in Huntsville, Texas, he escapes and heads for Laredo, where he hopes to join his family in Mexico.
 Carl "Buster" Marzack (Kirk Douglas) is a cop in hot pursuit of Eddie.
 Without transportation, Eddie journeys on foot.
 He ends up in the woods, where he is nearly killed.
 He meets Jilly Buck (Lee Purcell), a bored rich girl who agrees to help him.

 Lone Star is a 1996 American mystery film written and directed by John Sayles and set in a small town in Texas.
 The ensemble cast features Chris Cooper, Kris Kristofferson, Matthew McConaughey, and Elizabeth Peña and deals with a sheriff's investigation into the murder of one of his predecessors.
 The movie was filmed in Del Rio, Eagle Pass, and Laredo.

 The 2011 series, Bordertown: Laredo, is a 10-episode documentary on the Arts and Entertainment Network based on the work of the narcotics unit of the Laredo Police Department.